VOLUNTEERS

 The Team Manager serves as an aid to coaches when swimmers travel to meets or trianing camps as a team.
 Travel can be domestic or international.
 Responsibilities include, but are not limited to, arranging transportation and lodging and confirming validity of insurance and international travel permits, as required.
 The role requires all candidates to have completed the Swim England Team Manager 1 and Team Manager 2 courses.
 Please click the link for further information.

-Some of the Other Ways You Can Help
+Other Ways You Can Help

 Take note of upcoming competitions, choose your events carefully, accept or decline invitations within the allocated time frame and check back to view accepted entries.

-Regularly check email communications from the club and read the emails in full.
+Check regularly for email communications from the club and read the emails in full.
 They may not all be relevant to you, but most emails are targeted to the correct squad groups.
 If you feel you are experiencing difficulty receiving club communications to your Account email, please see the Communications section on the Membership page.

 Questions?